 Ser Gregor Clegane raids Wendish Town, Sherrer, and Mummer's Ford, but retreats across the Red Fork back to the westerlands before Ser Raymun Darry can respond.
-The Hand of the King, Lord Eddard Stark, sends Lord Beric Dondarrion to bring Gregor to justice, but Beric's force is ambushed at the Mummer's Ford by Gregor after crossing the river, however.
+The Hand of the King, Lord Eddard Stark, sends Lord Beric Dondarrion to bring Gregor to justice, but Beric's force is ambushed at the Mummer's Ford by the Mountain's men after crossing the river, however.
 Marq Piper and Karyl Vance retaliate by raiding lands of the westermen across the Red Fork.

 A Clash of Kings

-Returning from Storm's End, Catelyn Tully crosses the Red Fork at a ford south of Riverrun.
+Returning from Storm's End, Catelyn Stark crosses the Red Fork at a ford south of Riverrun.
 Her brother, Ser Edmure Tully, fortifies the river to prevent Lord Tywin Lannister from crossing; the rivermen successfully defeat Tywin's attempted crossing in the Battle of the Fords.